 Usborne leads IPG Independent Publishing Awards winners

 The Independent Publishers Guild is proud to reveal the 13 winners of the 2014 IPG Independent Publishing Awards, run in association with The Bookseller and The London Book Fair.
-Please click here to view the photos.
+To see the photos check out our Facebook album here.
 They are:

 IPG Independent Publisher of the Year

 Frankfurt Book Fair Academic & Professional Publisher of the Year

 Edward Elgar Publishing